Skip to main content

 A model repo can be broken in ways you only discover halfway through load(): a config.json that's missing or internally inconsistent, a missing tokenizer file, a model.safetensors.index.json that points at shards that aren't there, quantization metadata that uses a mode or group size MLX rejects, a chat template that's absent or whose stop token has a typo, a corrupt safetensors header, a quantized layer whose packed weight and scales shapes disagree, or a model that simply won't fit in the memory you have. mlx-model-doctor checks those up front and prints a report, so a bad repo fails fast with a clear reason instead of a confusing crash.

 The checks read repository metadata and the safetensors headerconfig.json, the tokenizer files, the safetensors index, quantization fields, and the tensor map (dtypes, shapes, byte-offsets) parsed from the header alone.
 They need no GPU or MLX and never download the weights; on the Hub the header arrives over a small HTTP range request, so the checks stay cheap to run anywhere.
-An optional --smoke check loads the model through mlx-lm (Apple Silicon) under a memory cap, to confirm it loads and generates.
+For the default text profile, an optional --smoke check loads the model through mlx-lm (Apple Silicon) under a memory cap, to confirm it loads and generates.
+VLM smoke through mlx-vlm is future work.

 mlx-model-doctor check local ./my-model